 - Cloves: Often used with cumin and cinnamon in recipes, it has a warm and sweet flavor.

-- Anise: Most commonly used in dessert recipes, it’s used to flavor cakes, cookies, and sweet breads.
-It has a licorice like flavor.
+- Anise: Most commonly used in dessert recipes, it’s used to flavor cakes, cookies, and sweet bread.
+It has a licorice-like flavor.

 Tools and Equipment You’ll Need

-Blender or Food Processor: Creating rich Mexican sauces like moles, enchilada sauces, and even salsas, can be made quick and easily if you have a blender of food processor.
+Blender or Food Processor: Creating rich Mexican sauces like moles, enchilada sauces, and even salsas, can be made quickly and easily if you have a blender or food processor.

-Mortar and Pestle: A stone mortar and pestle is used to grind spices, make guacamoles and salsas.
+Mortar and Pestle: A stone mortar and pestle are used to grind spices, and make guacamoles and salsas.
 Grinding with stones releases the natural oils of seeds and other spices.

-Cast Iron Griddle: A flat cast iron griddle allows you cook your own tortillas, make quesadillas, sauté vegetables and more!
+Cast Iron Griddle: A flat cast iron griddle allows you to cook your own tortillas, make quesadillas, sauté vegetables, and more!